 First, there is not a one size fits all approach to Pilates while pregnant.
 We’d love to tell you that there are 5 rules to follow and that you’d be all set if you did that, but it’s not true.
 Every woman and every pregnancy is different.
-Some women feel great the whole time and can pretty much do anything, others just don’t.
+Some women feel great the whole time and make only a handful of modifications as they go; others just don’t.
 You have to pay attention to your body and plan your workouts based on that.

 Next, Pilates classes during pregnancy are great, but they are not for everyone.
 Classes are just that – classes.
 The instructor isn’t going to stop for you and she can’t offer a modification for every exercise.
 Some clients will feel better and more confident in private training during their pregnancies.
 Clients will any pregnancy related complications should almost certainly take private training.
 As a reminder, our classes are designed to be Pilates fitness classes.

 Also, clients who have been with us for a while or who know Pilates tend to do just fine in class when they are expecting.
 They know they exercises, how they feel and what they need to change.
 It can be more difficult for clients who are new to our studio to take class.

 Finally, pregnant clients will need to make their own modifications during class.
 We recommend clients take a private or two so that they can learn what the modifications are for given exercises.
 We’ve done our best to include a list of what those modifications are below.
 (For clients who want to take class after privates, we’d suggest you start class with the trainer you saw in private training).

 More on Pilates class modifications:

 *Modifications needs kick in at different times: This has to do with bump size and how a women is feeling.